 With the creation of HopkinsLocal, leaders from Johns Hopkins University and Health System committed to set concrete, measurable goals over three years and to be transparent about the institutions’ results.
-At the end of the second year of the program—measured from July 1, 2016 to June 30, 2017—leaders from Johns Hopkins reported exceeding those goals.
-They said they plan to continue to seek out new programs and partnerships that will support and expand the effort into the future.
+At the end of the first phase of the program—year three was measured from July 1, 2017 to June 30, 2018—leaders from Johns Hopkins reported exceeding their initial pledges and started planning the next stage in their efforts to create more opportunities for Baltimore’s citizens and businesses.

-of addressable construction spending, a total of $61.3 million, was committed to contractors that were minority- owned, women-owned, or disadvantaged business enterprises.
+of addressable construction spending, a total of $48.5 million, was committed to contractors that were minority- owned, women-owned, disadvantaged business enterprises in FY18.

-small, local, minority-owned, women- owned, or disadvantaged construction businesses expanded their skills and connections through the BLocal BUILD College.
+small, local, minority-owned, women- owned, or disadvantaged businesses in the design and construction industries expanded their skills and connections through the BLocal BUILD College over three years.

-development plans were created with nonlocal suppliers to increase those companies’ efforts to hire, procure, or invest in Baltimore with a goal of 24 over three years.
+development plans were created with nonlocal suppliers to increase those companies’ efforts to hire, procure, or invest in Baltimore, surpassing the goal of 24 over three years.